kjm981995/kjm981995.github.io/index.md

 </p>

 <p style="font-size: 16px;">
-My research focuses on <strong>controllable generative AI</strong>, exploring ways to steer the outputs of advanced models such as diffusion models and large language models (LLMs) efficiently.
-I work at the intersection of generative modeling, trajectory-level optimization, and black-box guidance, with the goal of making generative AI more controllable and interpretable.
+My research focuses on <strong>reward-maximizing generative AI</strong>, exploring ways to steer the outputs of advanced models such as diffusion models and large language models (LLMs) to optimize certain rewards.
+I work at the intersection of generative modeling, trajectory-level optimization, and black-box guidance, with the goal of making generative AI more controllable.
 </p>

 ## News

+- **[2026.06]** Our paper (<a href="https://arxiv.org/abs/2605.08704">AgentPSO</a>) is accecpted to 3rd ICML Workshop (AI4Math) 2026.
 - **[2026.05]** I started internship at Sony!
 - **[2026.05]** Our paper (<a href="https://arxiv.org/abs/2505.19075">Universal Reasoner</a>) is accecpted to ICML 2026.
 - **[2026.01]** Our paper (<a href="https://arxiv.org/abs/2509.25845">Training-free Reward Guiding</a>) is accecpted to ICLR 2026.